Disaster lurks: Stay connected when Irma hits

 Floridians are scrambling to prepare for the worst as Irma -- one of the most powerful hurricanes ever recorded -- barrels through the Caribbean, causing widespread destruction.
 Forecasts show the fierce Category 5 storm slamming into Florida by the weekend.

 Houston is still hurting from the devastation left by Hurricane Harvey two weeks ago.
-And it's not over yet -- tropical storms Jose and Katia lurk nearby, with Jose in the mid-Atlantic and Katia in the Gulf of Mexico.
+And it's not over yet -- hurricanes Jose and Katia lurk nearby, with Jose in the mid-Atlantic and Katia in the Gulf of Mexico.
 Hurricane season keeps many on edge until the end of November.

 In today's smartphone-dependent world, those in the path of a storm can't count on apps to be a sole source for all news and communication with the outside.
 A natural disaster might leave you stranded without power days on end in a dark, cold home with nothing but a dead phone battery.